CarexNigra/event-collector/README.md

 ```

 3. Check that event ends up in the consumer logs
-* In the terminal with kafka-console-consume (see in 2. above) there will be a message we just sent printed out
+* In the terminal with kafka-console-consumer (see in 2. above) there will be a message we just sent printed out
 * In the terminal with the app running, there will be following message printed out `127.0.0.1:51296 - "POST /store HTTP/1.1" 204 No Content`